-We are deeply saddened by the devastation caused by Hurricane Helene, which has affected so many of our constituents and much of our district.
+We are deeply saddened by the devastation caused by Hurricanes Milton and Helene, which has affected so many of our constituents and much of our district.
 The office of Representative Anna Paulina Luna is committed to supporting you during this challenging time by providing the resources we have gathered.
 Below is a list of updated federal and local resources to help guide you toward the assistance you need.
 If you have any further questions, please don’t hesitate to reach out.

 Important Steps for Assistance:

-If you have experienced damage to your home, business, or vehicle, your first step is to file a claim with your insurance company.
+Contact Your Insurance Provider: If you have experienced damage to your home, business, or vehicle, your first step is to file a claim with your insurance company.
 Be sure to take photographs of all damages and submit them along with your claim.

-After contacting your insurance company, you can also apply for disaster relief through FEMA.
+Filing a Claim with FEMA: After contacting your insurance company, you can also apply for disaster relief through FEMA.
 Below are links to the FEMA website and their mobile app, where you can access the application for disaster assistance:

-3. FEMA Mobile App (Available for download on app stores)
+FEMA Mobile App (Available for download on app stores)

-Please be aware that after disasters, scammers may take advantage of vulnerable individuals by offering fraudulent assistance or services.
+Consumer Warning – Avoiding Scams: Please be aware that after disasters, scammers may take advantage of vulnerable individuals by offering fraudulent assistance or services.
 It’s essential to protect yourself.
 Be cautious of anyone who arrives uninvited and offers to perform repairs.
 Always verify that the contractor provides a valid address, telephone number, and license information.
 For more details or to file a complaint, you can contact Pinellas County Consumer Services at 727-464-6200.

 We hope this information is helpful as you navigate this difficult time.
 We are here to assist you, so please reach out if you need further guidance.